Wasi Ahmed

-Wasi Ahmed (ওয়াসি আহমেদ) is an acclaimed Bangladeshi novelist and short story writer.
-His works in original and in translation have been anthologized in Bangladesh, India, Sri Lanka and UK.
+Wasi Ahmed (ওয়াসি আহমেদ) is a Bangladeshi novelist and short story writer.
+His works in original and in translation have been anthologized in Bangladesh, India, Sri Lanka and the UK.
 He has co-authored and edited an anthology of South Asian short stories.
 Formerly a civil servant and diplomat, he is currently associated with the English daily The Financial Express as consulting editor, and contributes to a number of Bangla and English dailies.
 Among others, he contributes a weekly post-editorial column for The Financial Express.

 Early life and education

 He was born in Sylhet, Bangladesh.
 He obtained his bachelor's and master's degree in English literature from University of Dhaka.

 He married Naseha Chawdhury on 5 August 1983.